codebuff/naclports-tor/tor/README.md

    published directory as chrome app instead of make run / make serve
  - The default port is 9999 instead of usual 9150, thus point your (socks)proxy to 127.0.0.1:9999
- - Once the GUI is ready, parameters can be generated/modified as per the user
+ - The chrome app is titled Kronymous and is available on webstore